JustusAdam/mustache/README.md

 ## Motivation

-The old Haskell implementation of mustache tempates [hastache][] seemed pretty abandoned to me.
+The old Haskell implementation of mustache templates [hastache][] seemed pretty abandoned to me.
 This implementation aims to be much easier to use and (fingers crossed) better maintained.

 [hastache]: https://hackage.haskell.org/package/hastache